MicrosoftDocs/azure-docs/articles/azure-monitor/vm/monitor-virtual-machine-alerts.md

 #### Log search alert rules

-Log query alerts use the [Heartbeat table](/azure/azure-monitor/reference/tables/heartbeat), which should have a heartbeat record every minute from each machine.
+Log search alerts use the [Heartbeat table](/azure/azure-monitor/reference/tables/heartbeat), which should have a heartbeat record every minute from each machine.

 Use a rule with the following query: